-On behalf of the Division of Student Affairs, and our entire faculty, staff, and administration, welcome to SUNY Downstate Health Sciences University!
-Whether you are a new student or a returning student, we're pleased to have you as part of the Downstate community and we thank you for choosing Downstate!
+On behalf of the Division of Student Affairs, and our entire faculty, staff, and administration, we are honored to have you as part of the Downstate community.
+We extend our best wishes for a rewarding and fulfilling experience during your time here.